Welcome to The Renewable Energy Centre

-In 2008 the Climate Change Act was introduced by the Government and legally binds the UK to a committment of a 34% reduction in our greenhouse gas emissions by 2020 (we exceeded this target by more than 10%) and a 80% reduction by 2050.
+In 2008, the Climate Change Act was introduced by the Government.
+It initially bound the UK to a commitment of a 34% reduction in our greenhouse gas emissions by 2020 (we exceeded this target by more than 10%) and a 80% reduction by 2050.
 The latter goal was revised upwards to 100% in 2019, following the guidance of the Committee on Climate Change.

 The Code for Sustainable Homes

-To encourage environmentally friendly construction practices in the UK, the Government also introduced The Code for Sustainable Homes which provides guidelines for sustainable building practices.
-There are six award leves ranging from 10% energy efficient to zero carbon.
-It will eventually become mandatory that all new buildings will meet Level 6 (zero carbon) of the Code.
+To encourage environmentally-friendly construction practices in the UK, the Government introduced The Code for Sustainable Homes in 2006, which provided guidelines for sustainable building practices.
+There are six award levels ranging from 10% energy efficient to zero carbon.

 By adopting some simple technologies we all (householder, business and industry) can save money, save energy and help save the planet.

 So what is the UK doing alongside the Paris Agreement to fight climate change?
 Below, in chronological order, is a selection of the key directives which the UK has implemented: